caporaso-lab/mockrobiota/CONTRIBUTING.md

 Each mock community directory contains the following directories and file types:

+### ``README.md``
+Lists a description of the dataset to appear in that dataset's home directory.
+At a minimum, should replicate the ``human-readable-description`` field of [``dataset-metadata.tsv``](#dataset-metadatatsv), but ideally should be expanded to provide as much detail as possible.
+See [``example-1``](https://github.com/caporaso-lab/mockrobiota/tree/master/data/example-1/README.md) for an example.

+In addition, the ``Known issues/notes`` section serves as a place to list known issues and notes on usage provided by contributors or users.
+This is a place to report formatting quirks, issues with specific software, and general observations on the dataset and its constituent samples that will be of interest and re-use for future users.
+This is distinct from the [issues reporting page](https://github.com/caporaso-lab/mockrobiota/issues), where errors that critically prevent the use of specific materials in mockrobiota should be reported.

 ### ``dataset-metadata.tsv``
 Contains metadata for a mock community dataset, as well as links for downloading raw data.
 This file contains TAB-separated (key, value) pairs, with each (key, value) pair on a separate line and separated by a tab.
 Unless otherwise noted, you can provide ``NA`` to indicate that a required field is not applicable.